 In the mid-1960s, the 1st Brigade and support troops were deployed to the Republic of Vietnam, followed by the rest of the division in late 1967.
-In almost seven years of combat in Vietnam, elements of the 101st participated in as many as 15 campaigns, earning additional laurels to their proud name.
+In almost seven years of combat in Vietnam, the 101st participated in as many as 15 campaigns, earning additional laurels to their proud name.
 In 1968, the 101st took on the structure and equipment of an airmobile division.

-In January 1991, the 101st once again had its “Rendezvous with Destiny” in Iraq during the deepest combat air assault into enemy territory in the history of the world.
+In January 1991, the 101st once again had its “Rendezvous with Destiny” in Iraq during the deepest combat air assault into enemy territory in the world’s history.
 Miraculously, the 101st sustained no soldiers killed in action during the 100-hour war and captured thousands of enemy prisoners of war.

 Fort Campbell soldiers have supported humanitarian relief efforts in Rwanda and Somalia, then later supplied peacekeepers to Haiti and Bosnia.
 In quest of its “Rendezvous with Destiny,” the division has been chosen to develop and exploit the doctrine of air assault – Tomorrow’s Division in Today’s Army.